sqlxpert/lights-off-aws/README.md

-   Select Upload a template file, then select Choose file and navigate to a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) (right-click to save).
+   Select Upload a template file, then select Choose file and navigate to a locally-saved copy of [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml?raw=true) (right-click to save as...).
 On the next page, set:

    - Stack name: `LightsOff`